Hadrons from Coalescence plus Fragmentation in AA collisions from RHIC to LHC energy: Fireball and parton distributions

 In this paper, we consider Au+Au at $\sqrt{s_{NN}}=200$ GeV at RHIC and Pb+Pb collision at $\sqrt{s_{NN}}=2.76$ TeV at the Large Hadron Collider (LHC) for the central collisions ($0-10\%$).
 To take into account for the quark-gluon plasma collective flow, we assume for the partons a velocity linear radial profile as $\beta_T=\beta_{max}\frac{r}{R}$, where $R$ is the transverse radius of the fireball.
 The quark and antiquark distribution up to 2 GeV are hence given by a thermal distribution with flow:

 here $g_{q}=g_{\bar{q}}=6$ indicates the spin-color degeneracy of light quarks and antiquarks, and the minus and plus signs are for quarks and antiquarks, respectively.
 The temperature is set to $T=165\text{ MeV}$.
 Eq. (\ref{quark-distr}) also applies to gluons after replacing $g_q$ by the gluon spin-color degeneracy $g_g=16$ and dropping the chemical potential.
 For the gluon mass, we take it to be similar to that of light quarks in order to take into account non-perturbative effects in the quark-gluon plasma.
 Because $m_g<2\,m_q$, we convert $gg\rightarrow q\bar q$.
-Positions of partons in the transverse direction are taken to have a uniform distribution.
-Their longitudinal positions are then determined by $z=\tau\sinh y$, as we have assumed Bjorken correlation $\eta=y$.
+The longitudinal positions of partons are then determined by $z=\tau\sinh y$, as we have assumed Bjorken correlation $\eta=y$ at particle level which implies neglecting the longitudinal thermal motion.
+Such an approximation should not affect the slope of the $p_T$ spectra.